simonbogutzky/RollerShutterFirmware-esp32/README.md

 *esp32 outs*

-Putting the NodeMCU-32S ESP32 development board:
+Putting the NodeMCU-32S ESP32 development board in bootloader mode:

 1. press and hold the BOOT button
 2. press the Upload button in the Arduino IDE